Eggless Sourdough Waffles

 - In a large bowl, add the flour, cane sugar, baking powder, sea salt, and cinnamon and whisk together.

 - Add the milk and sourdough discard into a small bowl and mix together.
 Add in the melted butter, milk mixture, and vanilla extract.
-Whisk together to combine until you have a smooth batter.
+Whisk together to combine until you have a smooth batter and no lumps.

-- Allow waffle iron to get warm, I cooked these on setting 4 on my waffle iron that I linked above.
+- Allow waffle iron to get warm, I cooked these on setting 4 on my waffle maker.
 But, medium on any iron will do!
 Measure ½ cup of batter into the waffle iron as I only let these fill the middle portion of my iron (if you have a smaller iron, may have to do less).
 Cook until golden brown, about 2 to 4 minutes, depending on your waffle iron.

 - Serve with butter, maple syrup, or whipped cream and fresh fruit.